Why You Need Web Training

 - An introduction to the Dashboard and how to navigate through the site.

-- How to create and edit a post or page.
+- How to create and edit a post or page, and the distinction between the two.

 - How to add media such as images to individual pages and posts.

-- How to use Yoast SEO so that each page will be indexed appropriately by search engines.
+- How to use Rankmath so that each page will be indexed appropriately by search engines.

-- How to update your operating system, plug in and themes.
+- How to update your operating system, plug in and themes after taking a backup.

 The advanced web training we offer includes: